-Australia's participation in the EU Framework Program is underpinned and reinforced by its strong bilateral research cooperation links with a number of EU Member States.
+Australia's participation in the EU Framework Program is also underpinned and reinforced by its strong bilateral research cooperation links with a number of individual EU Member States.

 Education and training

 Policy dialogues seek to address strategic issues related to education systems and policies pursued in the EU and Australia.
 Dialogues aim to reinforce bilateral and multilateral cooperation to provide enhanced understanding of education and training policies in the EU and Australia.